cu-swe4s-fall-2019/time-series-basics-tacaro/README.md

 8. New csvs are saved with `.tocsv()`

+## Benchmarking
+Using GNU-Time, the pandas_import.py script took 5.83 seconds and used 74472kb of memory.

+Similarly, the data_import.py script took 31.46 seconds and used 444091kb of memory.

 ## Usage [Legacy]

 data_import.py is the executed script.
 It is used in the following manner: `python data_import.py --folder_name smallData --output_file out --sort_key hr_small.csv` where --folder_name is the folder containing .csv files, --output_file is the name of the desired output .csv file --sort_key is the file used to sort the data